 What else have I needed to research?
 Here's a rundown:

-Blackwater Lake - hoarding disorder/decomposition rates of bodies in cold and dark water.
+Blackwater Lake - hoarding disorder/decomposition rates of bodies in cold water

-Burning Obsession - ketamine abuse and the hallucinations known as the k-hole.
+After She's Gone - ketamine abuse and the hallucinations known as the k-hole

 For fun, I posed the question in a Facebook group, asking fellow authors about the worst thing they've ever had to research.
 Some, like me, reported having to check out ghastly sexual exploits.
 Here are some of the responses: